isomerpages/govtech-stp/_travel-checklist/checklists/travel-checklist-categoryi.md

 &#9744;  <i><b>A) Serve self-isolation period</b></i>

-Traveller are <b>prohibited</b> from leaving their self-isolation accommodation while waiting for the on-arrival test result (per Stage 3B).
+Travellers are <b>prohibited</b> from leaving their self-isolation accommodation while waiting for the on-arrival test result (per Stage 3B).

 Travellers who are self-isolating at their residence may do so with other household members, regardless of their vaccination status or travel history.
 However, they should be isolated in a room, minimise contact with any household members and avoid sharing bathrooms.
 If bathroom sharing cannot be avoided, all members in the household are advised to:
 <ol style="list-style-type:lower-roman;">